If we are not inspired by the past of our city, where will we find the strength to fight for her future?

 I first was introduced to the Real Estate Industry when started working at Artspace Projects, the nation’s leading developer of real estate for the arts.
 I quickly fell in love with the life cycle of a project and the many intricate pieces that go into going from concept to reality.

 In my nearly 10 years in the industry I have been been apart of over 50 projects spanning across all corners of the United States working on over $600 Million in development assets.
 With a focus on leasing and marketing I have been able to achieve 100% occupancy to satisfy and exceed all performa goals set by leaderships on every project I have been a part of.
 At times this has been achieved solely, leasing up multiple projects simultaneously from 0-100% occupancy, exceeding all project timelines.
-I have been able to use my expertise on project feasibility, construction project management, branding, on site training and management to help ensure the success of a wide variety of developments.
+I have been able to use my expertise on project feasibility, commercial retail development, commercial master planning, construction project management, branding, on site training and management to help ensure the success of a wide variety of developments.

 My background in marketing has also paved the way to making projects successful by helping foster the creation of the online leasing process, customized local partnerships and innovative gorilla marketing campaigns that have achieved a viral critical mass through word of mouth.